 In Dubai, passengers don't have to waste time at immigration counters, thanks to automatic controls of passports, fingerprints and eye scans.

-The creators of the new Beijing airport in China, which will be completed in 2018, also thought about efficient alternatives for travelers: With the design of a compact, vertically-oriented terminal, there will be only 650 yards separating the terminal center from the farthest boarding gate.
+China, which will be completed in 2018, also thought about efficient alternatives for travelers: With the design of a compact, vertically-oriented terminal, there will be only 650 yards separating the terminal center from the farthest boarding gate.

 As for the managers of Kochi airport, in southern India, they've found a way to cut down on high electricity bills and at the same time, be more environmentally-friendly: A vast 45-acre field of solar panels makes it the world's first fully solar-powered airport.